-Mastercard Foundation, formerly known as The MasterCard Foundation (the Foundation), was incorporated under the Canada Corporations Act by letters patent on October 28, 2005 as a corporation without share capital and was legally continued under the Canada Not-for-Profit Corporations Act on October 1, 2014.
+Mastercard Foundation, formerly known as The MasterCard Foundation (the "Foundation"), was incorporated under the Canada Corporations Act by letters patent on October 28, 2005 as a corporation without share capital and was legally continued under the Canada Not-for-Profit Corporations Act on October 1, 2014.
 The Foundation is an independent, private foundation established through a gift of Mastercard Incorporated shares (note 3) in May 2006.
 The Foundation's mission is to advance youth education and promote financial inclusion for financially disadvantaged persons and communities.
 It works almost exclusively in Africa.

-The Foundation is registered under the Income Tax Act (Canada) (the Act) effective April 18, 2006 and, as such, is exempt from Canadian income taxes and is able to issue donation receipts for income tax purposes under registration number 817387277 RR 0001.
+The Foundation is registered under the Income Tax Act (Canada) (the Act) effective April 18, 2006 and, as such, is exempt from Canadian income taxes under registration number 817387277 RR 0001.